TomerTTB/Atera/README.md

 <br>

-**classes Folder:**
+**classes folder:**
-1) PageBase: Creates the basic page playwright object to be used by most classes.
+1) pageBase: Creates the basic page playwright object to be used by most classes.
-2) TextElementBuilder: Builds an array from the page elements for verification.
+2) elementBuilder: Builds an array from the page elements for verification.
+   The 'elementBuilder' purpose is to be a generic array builder that can take any amount of elements from the same kind for example, all the input text elements, or all text elements, and make them ready to be used within the POM's.